jeffraux/react-native-validate-form/README.md

 #### NPM

-Install react-native-validate-form and its dependencies using NPM with `npm install --save react-native-validate-form`.
+Install react-native-validate-form and its dependencies using NPM with:
+`npm install --save react-native-validate-form`

 ## Import